joehmchiu/mysql-enterprise-centos/README.md

 # mysql-enterprise-centos
-There are two playbooks in this repository for the automation infrastructure.
+There are two playbooks in this repository for the automation infrastructure as code.
 1. mysql-centos-vm: create a Linux Centos VM in the subnet and mount three disks for mysql database.
 2. mysql-enterprise: build a MySQL Enterprise 8.x database, create a root user, setup the configuration, build the firewalls, install the requested packages, run unit tests and finalize the installation.